systematic-magic/aop/editorials.rst

 12.2.
 Check table title:

-	- Check that there is a tite above the table.
+	- Check that there is a title above the table.

 	- Check that title has table number: